Last reviewed by Netlify Support - August, 2023

 To summarize this check, if you run a traced DNS lookup (using

 dig +trace) and the answer isn’t received from the Netlify DNS name servers, this proves the DNS zone at Netlify is “inactive”.

-The next check method uses the WHOIS data for the custom domain.
+The next check method uses the WHOIS data for the production domain.

 If you have the command line utility called